expertailab/Can-LLMs-Reason-Like-Doctors/README.md

 # Not Yet Good Doctors: Exploring the Limits of LLMs in Complex Medical Reasoning

-This repository accompanies the study **"Not Yet Good Doctors: Exploring the Limits of LLMs in Complex Medical Reasoning"**, which evaluates the parametric capabilities of large language models (LLMs) in the context of complex medical reasoning and decision-making.
+This repository contains materials for **"Not Yet Good Doctors: Exploring the Limits of LLMs in Complex Medical Reasoning"**, which evaluates the parametric capabilities of large language models (LLMs) in the context of complex medical reasoning and decision-making.

 This study provides a systematic evaluation of LLMs across four model categories: